-Select column A, and use SHIFT+ right arrow to reach column E.
+To select multiple contiguous cols/rows: Select column A, and use SHIFT+ right arrow to reach column E.

-Select column A, then hold CTRL and select column E.
+To select multiple non-contiguous cols/rows: Select column A, then hold CTRL and select column E.

-Click the corner button (small grey triangle in top left corner of the worksheet).
+To select the entire worksheet: Click the corner button (small grey triangle in top left corner of the worksheet).

-Select any cell in the data, then press CTRL+A.
+To select all your data: Select any cell in the data, then press CTRL+A.

-The first time you press CTRL+A, it selects the current region if the worksheet contains data, the second time it selects the current data region and its header row, and the third time it selects the entire worksheet.
+Note: The first time you press CTRL+A, it selects the current region if the worksheet contains data, the second time it selects the current data region and its header row, and the third time it selects the entire worksheet.